This article lays out the best hiking rain jackets for men in 2020, that are currently available on the market today.

 The Beta SL is a highly functional rain jacket from Arc’teryx.
 Ideal for tougher conditions on the trail, it could be worth a look if you have a bigger budget.

-Made from N40r GORE-TEX® fabric with Paclite® product technology, you can expect excellent performance in tough conditions, weather protection with a high level of breathability.
+Made from N40r GORE-TEX® fabric with Paclite® product technology, you can expect excellent performance in tough conditions, great weather protection with a high level of breathability.

 There are two generous hand pockets, which are accessible with a pack on, and the StormHood™ provides coverage while allowing peripheral vision.

 We are looking at the higher end of the scale in terms of price with this jacket.
 The Arc’Teryx Men’s Beta SL Jacket offers excellent versatility in a hard shell for what you need from a good rain jacket for the trail, so it is worth taking a closer look at it for sure.

 14. Montane Minimus

 - The jacket has good breathability and ventilation

 - Designed with 360 ‘reflectivities’, useful for biking, hiking on roads at night, etc.

 - A very lightweight jacket that is easy to wear and carry

 - Only one chest pocket but it is sizable